Ilmarian-Incorporated/WORLDS-AND-VERSES/0. WORLDS, VERSES & SETTINGS/FERA WORLD/Fera_People/0. To Edit/Female/Alynae Helviar.md

 Unknown to the girl, the men had came upon a tavern on the road heading north to [[Tousir (City)]], they had left her in the cage, a cage no bigger than her actual body and leaving her sat down and cramped.
 A thick blanket thrown over the top slightly revealed her to the world.

 The pale white skin hinted with a blue-purple.
 The long ears, red eyes and white hair.
 She was an unknown, nothing anyone had ever seen before on the surface.
-The [Yaralti](Yaralti.md) were unknown and only by accident had these bandits and slavers come into possession of the girl.
+The [[../../../Fera_Races/Elvish Types/Yaralti]] were unknown and only by accident had these bandits and slavers come into possession of the girl.
 Inside they partied away, drinking and feasting; leaving the poor girl outside in the cold of winter.

 ### First Friendly Face

 Alynae was rescued by a travelling bard named "[[Shadow]]".
 Breaking into the cage after putting the bandits to sleep thanks to his skill in poisons; the bard took the frightened and blind Alynae in to the tavern.
 He washed her up and fed her, giving some of his clothes for her to wear.

-However not was all that it seemed. [[Shadow]] had some not so fine intentions for the girl.
-First was the murder of the people who did this to her.
-Using some of his magic, he modified her memory and made her believe that revenge was what she wanted, even though it was against her belief to [The Night Mother](The%20Night%20Mother) After that they proceeded to one of Shadow's hideouts.
+However not was all that it seemed. [[The Night Mother|[Shadow]] After that they proceeded to one of Shadow's hideouts.

 ### Tutelage